 General developments regarding investor protection

-There has been a general trend towards investor protection, which has been shaped by case law, particularly in the past ten years.
-Also following the global financial crisis, the courts have been confronted with several other investor-related proceedings.
+There has been a general trend towards investor protection, which has been shaped by case law, particularly in the past 10 years.
+Furthermore, following the global financial crisis, the courts have been confronted with several other investor-related proceedings.

 Extensive case law already exists on the content and scope of the advisory obligations of investment advisers.
 According to an Austrian Supreme Court decision in 2019, these advisory obligations depend on the nature of the particular legal transaction, of the investment model and of the person of the customer.
 An investor must be informed of the typical risks of the envisaged investment based on the intended investment objective and the investor's concrete risk concept.
 In addition, the impact of the risk content of the investment product on the investment objective pursued must be explained by the adviser.
 The extent of these disclosure obligations depends on the circumstances of the individual case.